dotnet/infer/userguide/Running with Mono.md

 ## Mono Support

-This version of Infer.NET has been tested with Mono version 4.6.2 on Ubuntu 17.10.
+This version of Infer.NET has been tested with Mono version 5.0.

 The following examples will not build or run on Mono because they require Windows Presentation Foundation (WPF)